gpolak/FGTranslator/README.md

 ### Source files

-Alternatively you can directly adding the *FGTranslator* folder to your project.
+Alternatively you can directly add the *FGTranslator* folder to your project.
 FGTranslator uses [AFNetworking](https://github.com/AFNetworking/AFNetworking) - your project needs this for it to work if you include it this way.

 ## Register with Google or Bing